Azure/FTALive-Sessions/content/DataAnalytics/serviceselection.md

 [prev](./dataoperations.md) | [home](./introduction.md)  | [next](./QnA.md)

-Now that we have covered type of data, type of database scenarios and types of operations.
-Now its easier to list the services required for various layers of your DataAnalytics Pipeline.By now you would have narrowed down 2 type of data:
+Now that we have covered type of data, type of database scenarios and types of operations its easier to list the services required for various layers of your DataAnalytics Pipeline.
+So when it comes to building the pipeline the first layer is the storage layer (Whether you go for ETL or ELT modelling you will have to store you data at some point).
+> Note: You would have narrowed down 2 type of data:
+>

-1. Data you are bringing into cloud from 1 or more sources
+>1.
+Data you are bringing into cloud from 1 or more sources
-2. Data you will derive after transformation.
+>2.
+Data you will derive after transformation.

-The first layer is the storage layer (Whether you go for ETL or ELT modelling you will have to store you data at some point)

 ## Storage Layer(Databases)